 Troubleshooting OIDC sign-in

-Each failure below names the symptom, the cause, and the fix.
-The errors surface either on the provider's page (before the redirect back) or on the DALP error page (after the callback).
+Each OIDC sign-in failure maps to a named cause and a concrete fix.
+You will see errors either on the provider's page before the redirect back, or on the DALP error page after the callback.
 For setup context, see FusionAuth setup and Configure an OIDC provider.

 invalid_redirect_uri

-Cause: The callback URL DALP sends is not registered on the provider's application.
-DALP's callback is /api/auth/oauth2/callback/<provider-id>, and the host must match exactly — a deployment that answers on more than one host (for example a per-branch local host) needs each host registered.
+Cause: the callback URL DALP sends is not registered on the provider's application.
+DALP's callback is /api/auth/oauth2/callback/<provider-id>, and the host must match exactly.
+A deployment that answers on more than one host, such as a per-branch local host, needs each host registered.

-Fix: Register https://<dapp-host>/api/auth/oauth2/callback/<provider-id> for every host the dapp serves.
+Fix: register https://<dapp-host>/api/auth/oauth2/callback/<provider-id> for every host your Console deployment serves.
 See FusionAuth setup → Register the redirect URL.

 issuer_missing

-Cause: requireIssuerValidation is true (the default), which requires the RFC 9207 iss parameter on the authorization response, but the provider does not implement RFC 9207 and omits it.
+Cause: requireIssuerValidation defaults to true, which requires the RFC 9207 iss parameter on the authorization response.
+The provider lacks RFC 9207 support and omits it.
 FusionAuth is the common case.

-Fix: Set requireIssuerValidation: false for that provider.
-The ID token's iss claim is still validated against discovery, so this does not disable issuer checking entirely.
-Keep the default true for providers that do support RFC 9207.
+Fix: set requireIssuerValidation: false for that provider.
+The ID token's iss claim is still validated against discovery, so your issuer check remains active.
+Keep the default true for providers that support RFC 9207.
 See Configure an OIDC provider → Issuer validation and RFC 9207.

 name_is_missing

-Symptom: The callback fails with name_is_missing; the account is never created.
+Symptom: the callback fails with name_is_missing; the platform never creates the account.

-Cause: The provider returned no name claim.
+Cause: the provider returned no name claim.
 DALP requires a name to create the user.
-Some providers derive name from a dedicated full-name field rather than concatenating first and last name — if that field is empty, no name claim is emitted.
+Some providers derive name from a dedicated full-name attribute rather than concatenating first and last name.
+If that attribute is empty, no name claim is emitted.

-Fix: Populate the user's full-name field at the provider.
-For FusionAuth, set the user's Full name (the fullName field) — first and last name alone are not enough.
+Fix: populate the user's full-name entry at the provider.
+For FusionAuth, set the user's Full name (the fullName field).
+First and last name alone are not enough.
 See FusionAuth setup → Set the user's full name.

 email_is_missing

-Fix: Verify the user's email at the provider, or configure the provider to mark the address verified.
-Do not work around this by suppressing the claim for unverified users.
+Fix: verify the user's email at the provider, or configure it to mark the address verified.
+Do not work around this by suppressing the claim for unverified users in your integration.

 Signs in as member, not admin